apache/dubbo-go-samples/HOWTO.md

 There are three ways to run dubbo-go samples:

-1. Quick start with makefile: a common makefile is provided under "build" subdirectory, which can be used to run each sample here quickly.
-It is also useful to run all samples automatically so that now it is possible to leverage samples as dubbo-go's integration test.
+1. Quick start with bash command: start the sample and perform unit testing through a simple command line
 2. Quick start in IDE (**Recommended**): In ".run" subdirectory a couple of GoLand run configuration files are provided so that user can run each sample with just one click.
 3. Manually config and run in IDE: For completeness purpose, a step-by-step instruction is also provided so that user can understand how to configure and run or debug a sample in IDE.